 The biotechnology and pharmaceutical industries are highly competitive.
-Many of our competitors have substantially greater financial and other resources, larger research and development staffs and more experience developing products, obtaining FDA and other regulatory approval of products and manufacturing and marketing products than we have.
-We compete against pharmaceutical companies that are developing or currently marketing therapies that will compete with our product candidates.
+Many of our competitors have substantially greater financial and other resources, larger research and development staffs and more experience developing products, obtaining FDA and other regulatory approvals of products and manufacturing and marketing products than we have.
+We compete against pharmaceutical companies that are developing or currently marketing therapies that will compete with our drug candidates.
 In addition, we compete against biotechnology companies, universities, government agencies, and other research institutions in the development of pharmaceutical products.
-While we believe that our product candidates will offer advantages over many of the currently available competing therapies, our business could be negatively impacted if our competitors' present or future offerings are more effective, safer or less expensive than ours, or more readily accepted by regulators, healthcare providers or third-party payers.
-Further, if we are permitted to commence commercial sales of our product candidates, we may also compete with respect to manufacturing efficiency and marketing capabilities.
+While we believe that our drug candidates will offer advantages over many of the currently available competing therapies, our business could be negatively impacted if our competitors' present or future offerings are more effective, safer or less expensive than ours, or more readily accepted by regulators, healthcare providers or third-party payors.
+Further, if we are permitted to commence commercial sales of our drug candidates, we may also compete with respect to manufacturing efficiency and marketing capabilities.

-For example, amifampridine, the active ingredient in FirdapseTM, has been available from compounding pharmacies and from Jacobus Pharmaceutical under compassionate use INDs for many years and will likely be available from these sources even if we are able to obtain FDA approval of FirdapseTM.
-Amifampridine from these sources can be expected to be substantially less expensive than FirdapseTM.
+For example, amifampridine, the active ingredient in Firdapse[®], has been available from compounding pharmacies and from Jacobus Pharmaceutical under compassionate use INDs for many years, and will likely be available from these sources even if we are able to obtain FDA approval of Firdapse[®].

+Amifampridine from these sources can be expected to be substantially less expensive than Firdapse[®].
 The FDA Pharmacy Compounding Advisory Committee, however, has previously issued a list of drugs which should not be compounded, and amifampridine was included on that list.
-In addition, drugs that are not approved by FDA for the treatment of LEMS, such as dalfampridine (Ampyra®), may nonetheless be prescribed by physicians for the treatment of LEMS.
+In addition, drugs that are not approved by FDA for the treatment of LEMS, such as a related aminopyridine drug, dalfampridine (Ampyra[®]), may nonetheless be prescribed by physicians for the treatment of LEMS.